Scopt97/proj7-auth/README.md

 ** "http://<host:port>/listCloseOnly/json" should return close times only in JSON format

-* You also added a query parameter to get top "k" open and close times.
+* also added a query parameter to get top "k" open and close times.
 For examples, see below.

 ** "http://<host:port>/listOpenOnly/csv?top=3" should return top 3 open times only (in ascending order) in CSV format

 ** "http://<host:port>/listOpenOnly/json?top=5" should return top 5 open times only (in ascending order) in JSON format

-* You'll also designed consumer programs (e.g., in jQuery) to expose the services.
+* also designed consumer program (in php) to expose the services.

-## Functionality you will add
+## Added Functionality

-In this project, you will add the following functionality:
+Add the following functionality:

 - POST **/api/register**

     Registers a new user.
 On success a status code 201 is returned.
 The body of the response contains a JSON object with the newly added user.
-A `Location` header contains the URI of the new user.
-On failure status code 400 (bad request) is returned.
+Specifically, `Location` (unique id), `username`, and `hash` (password hash) On failure status code 400 (bad request) is returned.
 Note: The password is hashed before it is stored in the database.
 Once hashed, the original password is discarded.
-Your database should have three fields: id (unique index), username and password.
+The database has three fields: id (unique index), username and password.

 - GET **/api/token**

     Returns a token.
-This request must be authenticated using a HTTP Basic Authentication (see password.py for example).
+This request is authenticated using a HTTP Basic Authentication.
 On success a JSON object is returned with a field `token` set to the authentication token for the user and a field `duration` set to the (approximate) number of seconds the token is valid.
 On failure status code 401 (unauthorized) is returned.

-- GET **/RESOURCE-YOU-CREATED-IN-PROJECT-6**
+- GET **/RESOURCE-FROM-ABOVE**

-    Return a protected <resource>, which is basically what you created in project 6.
-This request must be authenticated using token-based authentication only (see testToken.py).
+    Return a protected <resource>, listed above.
+This request is authenticated using token-based authentication only.
 HTTP password-based (basic) authentication is not allowed.
-On success a JSON object with data for the authenticated user is returned.
+On success, the requested resource is returned.
 On failure status code 401 (unauthorized) is returned.

+**IMPORTANT** The Server gets the token from the `token` HTTP header.
+/api/register expects a form via POST with fields 'username' and 'password'.

+/api/register/page is an html page to easily register a new user.
+/api/token/page is intended for debugging and only sends username/password as args, rather than through basic auth.

+## credentials.ini

+credentials.ini should go in the Auth/app/ folder, and it should have values SECRET_KEY and PORT under \[DEFAULT\]

-## Tasks
+## Use

-You'll turn in your credentials.ini using which we will get the following:

-* The working application with three parts.

-* Dockerfile

-* docker-compose.yml
+cd into Auth/ and run `sudo docker compose up` to start the server

+* api (auth and resources) is on port 5001
+* app (calculate brevets and store them in the database) is on port 5002.
+It should be noted that, since the calculator is standalone, it does not have the auth features of the api
+* consumer is on port 5000.
+The consumer is unchanged from proj6 and may not work with the auth for the api.

+### Author: Kyle Nielsen  Contact: kylen@uoregon.edu